Michele Newman: Biography

 Newman has also written a motoring column for Women’s Journal and contributed to the London Evening Standard.
 She had her own TV production company, Newman Productions Ltd, which produced House Race for ITV in 2004.
 This was dissolved in 2010.
 After leaving TV she studied Mandarin Chinese at the School of African and Oriental Studies in London and later in Beijing.
 She is an active volunteer for Beanstalk (formerly known as Volunteer Reading Help) in Birmingham's primary schools.
+Also she is a photographer.